 Tranquil, crystal-clear waters and towering ponderosa pines frame the landscape at Catherine Creek State Park.
-Cradled in a canyon created by the creek, the park provides visitors a cool, quiet and peaceful setting for outdoor activities.
-Camp in the campground next to Catherine Creek and enjoy the thrill of landing a rainbow trout or simply cool your heels in its icy waters.
+Cradled in a canyon created by the creek, the park provides visitors a cool, quiet, and peaceful setting for outdoor activities.
+Camp next to Catherine Creek and enjoy the thrill of landing a rainbow trout, or simply cool your heels in its icy waters.

-Bring your friends or family and enjoy a day in our picnic area: play a game of horseshoes, take a leisurely hike along the trail between the campground and picnic area for views of picturesque canyon scenery, or simply kick back under a tree and enjoy the summer breeze through the pines.
+Two reservable picnic areas are perfect for a gathering or reunion.
+When not reserved, the area is first-come, first-served.
+Enjoy a game of horseshoe, take a leisurely walk along the trail between the campground and picnic area for views of picturesque canyon scenery, or simply kick back under a tree and enjoy the summer breeze through the pines.

 Acquired in 1947 by gift from Union County and the E. S. Collins Estate.
 An additional parcel was transferred from the Oregon Highway Division as a park maintenance site in 1975.
 The area was once known as Presbyterian Flat.
 When owned by E. S. Collins, a prominent Portland lumber man, it was known as Collins Park.
 In 1932, Mr. Collins deeded the tract to Union County for park purposes.
 Partly due to problems in maintenance funding, the county deeded the land to the state.
 The area was developed for day use and primitive camping in the 1950's.